 The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself. – Peter Drucker

 How may I know what kind of artwork customers are looking for?

 Is it OK to choose more than one niche?

 Is there a real market for my products?

-A niche market is a small segment of a population that share specific demographics, interests, and motivations.
-For example, vegans market is huge.
-Inside a niche there are sub-niches which are the ones you should ideally target.
-There are different kinds of vegans, there are pregnant vegans, vegan body builders, vegan kids, catholic vegans, you get where I’m going.
+A niche market is a small segment of a population that shares specific demographics, interests, and motivations.
+For example, the vegans market is huge.
+Inside a niche, there are sub-niches which are the ones you should ideally target.
+There are different kinds of vegans, there are pregnant vegans, vegan bodybuilders, vegan kids, catholic vegans, you get where I’m going.
 Niche marketing works because by doing research for a specific sub-niche you will get a good idea of what they are interested in, and this way you will be able to create items that these sets of people desire and will probably want to buy.
 When the time to invest in marketing and promotion comes, you will have it easier to target your customers and create marketing material that will appeal to them.

 Your chances of success increase when you follow this thorough research process.

-Take a look at the Niche Hacks website which features expert advise on Niche Marketing.
+Take a look at the Niche Hacks website which features expert advice on Niche Marketing.

 I am interested in starting my t-shirt business, but not interested in creating my own art, how and where can I get graphics and designs?